JaakkoNurm/Fullstack-open2024/osa1/README.md

     activate server
     server-->>browser: Note data

-    Note right of browser: Data is rendered to the
+    Note right of browser: Data is rendered to the browser
 ```